danielctull-forks/GoogleAnalytics-SDK-iOS/ReadMe.txt

 service, that you reserve the right to anonymously track and report a user's activity inside of your app.

-NoThumb Support:

-This version of the SDK provides a NoThumb library as well as the standard Library.
-You should use only one of the library files provided.
-Use the file libGoogleAnalytics_NoThumb.a if you need NoThumb support.
-Otherwise, you should use the file libGoogleAnalytics.a.

 Implementation Details:

 Pageviews and events are stored in an SQLite database and dispatched to the Google Analytics servers either periodically at a rate determined by the developer or manually.
 A battery efficient strategy may be to "piggy-back" a dispatch just after the application needs to perform network activity.
 Dispatching happens by pipelining HTTP requests down a single connection (one request per pageview/event with a maximum of 30 per dispatch).